What are the Different Types of Journaling? And, how do you begin?

 Guided Journal or Journal Prompts

-A guided journal can be either a book you buy that you then answer the journal prompted questions or a list of journal prompts that you use to fill in your own journal.
+A guided journal can be either a book you buy where you answer the journal prompted questions or a list of journal prompts you can use to fill in your own journal.
 Either way, this can be a useful tool when you have no idea what you want to write about or if it has been a long time since you have written and would like to ease into it again.

 Art Journal

-A journal where you keep your sketches and ideas for creative projects in one place.
-It can also be one the following where you are given prompts to create a particular kind of art for that day.
+An art journal is a kind where you keep your sketches and ideas for creative projects in one place.
+It can also be one of the following where you are given prompts to create a particular kind of art for that day.
 How fun!

 5-Minute Art Journal: Quick Prompts for Creative Inspiration